 This page was written by Jennifer Llewellyn, John Rae and Steve Thompson.
 To reference this page, use the following citation:

-J. Llewellyn et al, “Vladimir Lenin”, Alpha History, accessed [today's date], http://alphahistory.com/russianrevolution/vladimir-lenin/.
+J. Llewellyn et al, “Vladimir Lenin” at Alpha History, https://alphahistory.com/russianrevolution/vladimir-lenin/, 2014, accessed [date of last access].